British Grand Prix

 Having raced in Formula One, NASCAR and the World Rally Championship, surely Kimi Raikkonen has proven by now that he can drive just about anything with wheels on any kind of surface: circuits, speedways and off-road rally stages covered in dirt, snow, gravel or tarmac.
-But this... this is something new.
+But this... this is some

 Qualifying for the British Formula One Grand Prix was just as much a surprise for fans as it was for teams.
 Certain team weather radar displays didn't accurately pinpoint storm systems over the track, and in the case of at least two teams, the lack of data was compounded by poor decision making.
 That's how both Ferraris and both Williams got kicked out of qualifying in Q3 – the drivers already on track took advantage of a dry

 The British Formula One Grand Prix wasn't things that go "bump" in the night, it was things that go "Pop!" on the track.
 Pirelli came into the sport with a mandate to spice things up, but now – unintentionally – the spice could be overpowering the flavor of the food.
 The general tire chatter, the tire test, the tire tribunal, tire compounds and constructions and a new tire contract for 2014 were joined by tire blowouts, five of them over

 The British Grand Prix could be considered the sport's home race.
 That's why Silverstone, as behind the times as it may be, is still on the calendar, and why so many elements within the sport are keen on having a race in London.
 Because while other races come and go, F1 could not do without a British Grand Prix in some form or another.